JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 # Performance Tips

 Here we list various tips that will help users make faster ABMs with Agents.jl.
-These will typically come at the cost of ease of use, or clarity and extend of source code.
-Because otherwise, if they had no downsides, we would have already implemented them in Agents.jl.

-Notice that most tips presented here are context-specific.
-This means if you truly care about performance of your model, because you intend to do massive simulations, it is probably worth it to test all approaches until you conclude which one is the most performant.

 Please do read through Julia's own [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-tips) section as well, as it will help you write performant code in general.

 ## Use Type-stable containers for the model properties